Roborock S8 Pro Ultra review: for sparkling floors

 As for sound, the Roborock S8 Pro Ultra is on the same level as other robot vacuums.
 When on the normal mop/vacuum settings, you’ll hear a hum that’s slightly louder than a window air conditioner, hitting about 61dB.
 It’s noticeable, but not overly distracting.
 The suction power increases on rugs, with noise levels of 69dB, which may be a bit harder to ignore.
 However, when the RockDock Ultra empties the robot vacuum dust bin, the 77dB sound may startle those who aren’t prepared.

-Roborock S8 Pro Ultra review: App
+Roborock S8 Pro Ultra review: app

 • Simple to install and use

-• Easily adjusts cleaning settings
+• Intelligent mapping and easy to adjusts cleaning settings

 • Difficult to get smart assistants/voice control to work